No767/Rin-Docs/docs/about-rin.md

 # About Rin

-Rin is a Discord bot focused on obtaining data from third-party services and EasyBot.py plugin integration.
+Rin is a Discord bot focused on obtaining data from third-party services.
 Rin currently supports MyAnimeList, Hypixel, DeviantArt, and many more.
+For example, you can fetch data about your favorite manga or anime, or fetch some memes from Reddit.
 For more information on what services are currently supported, refer to the [Supported Services](https://rin-docs.readthedocs.io/en/latest/supported-services) page.

 ### Links